embordin/WorkoutAndBodyMetrics/README.md

 The correlation sounds strong and almost reached 1 as R-squared.
 Based on that, the purpose is to analyze body fat with body water.
 It would bring insights into how diet and workout have been working to reduce weight.
 Graph 4 shows how the metric performs.
 ![image](https://github.com/embordin/WorkoutAndBodyMetrics/assets/103783579/9a04b28f-7122-4e21-a577-665d617b9768)

+It is also interesting to note the ratio between body water (kg) and body weight (kg).
+Before carrying out the calculation, the body water and body fat should be recalculated in the function of the body weight (kg).
+The graph 4 below shows the variation of both metrics.